raycast/extensions/extensions/time/README.md

-# time
+# Time

-show current time
+Show the current time.